Chia-Network/chia-docker/readme.md

 Or, you can simply mount `/plots` path to your host machine.

+Set the environment variable `recursive_plot_scan` to `true` to enable the recursive plot scan configuration option.

 ### Log level
 To set the log level to one of CRITICAL, ERROR, WARNING, INFO, DEBUG, NOTSET
 ```bash